Ninja Creami Raspberry Sorbet

 - It’s a refreshing and good-for-you treat made with whole fruit.
 There aren’t any colorings, dyes, thickeners, or artificial ingredients in this sorbet recipe.

 - It’s perfect for parties!
 Double or triple this recipe then pour the raspberry puree into different pint containers.
 Blend and serve at your next summer party.
+Make a sparkling sorbet float using sparkling water.

 - It’s so delicious!
 If you are a raspberry lover this sorbet is full of pure, fresh, and delicious raspberry flavor!